muxixi727/R1-Multimodal-Journey/README.md

   <img src="./log.png" alt="image-20250210235559468" style="zoom:50%;" />

 - We found that the slow speed of Openr1-Multimodel was due to slow generation, causing other processes to wait.
-To address this, we replaced it with vLLM, significantly reducing training time.
+To address this, we replaced it with vLLM, significantly reducing training time (in 8H100 on 20k Geo170k samples).

   <img src="./time.png" alt="image-20250211000441795" style="zoom:50%;" />